 Foreign currencies received are kept in foreign currency bank accounts and are used to make foreign currency payments so as to minimise the foreign exchange exposure.
 The Group is also exposed to currency translation risk arising from its net investments in PRC.
 The Group's net investments in PRC are not hedged as currency positions in RMB is considered long-term in nature.

-The Group's exposures to foreign currencies (before inter-company elimination) are as follows:
+The Group's exposures to foreign currencies are as follows: